Signed in as:

 This little muffin wags her tail so quickly we think she's part rattlesnake.
 She is a lap-loving diva who doesn't prefer to share her human with other pets.
 Mama wants to be fostered by a holistically-minded, dog-savvy dog lover in La Jolla.
 She mustcontinue her care at her vet in La Jolla, CA.

 Naturally-reared "Big Twin" is available to a conscientious, holistically-minded, long-term foster with a cat-safe (low-toxin, fragrance free) home and catio who can provide 3 raw meals (plus detox supplements) daily.
 Initially shy, he warms up to become a big cuddle bug who hates being alone.
 Other than one serious allergic response (to a bee/insect, we assume) he's been purrfectly healthy.
-He will discipline dogs
+He will discipline dogs, so he should not be unsupervised with dogs or with a bigger dog who might harm him.

 The "twins" are very energetic and smart.
 They love to purr and snuggle with eachother and people.
 Foster will be required to drop off poop from each of them about once a month (see "Little Twin's bio).